 Paint Your Wood or Use Hard Wood

-Carpenter bees hate painted and hard types of woods.
+Carpenter bees hate painted and hard types of wood.
 Where possible, use hardwood in building structures to make them less attractive for the bees.
 Old wood materials should be replaced with new ones as weathered woods are attractive to the eyes of these carpenter bees.

 Paint or varnish all wood pieces in your home, ensuring that every part of the wood surface is fully covered.
 These painted wood or covered-up wood surfaces would be less attractive to carpenter bees, discouraging them from building their homes.